Camalaniugan

+This town is home to the oldest Christian bell in the Far East and is also the birthplace of Don Vicente Nepomuceno, the esteemed author of "Historia Nac Cagayan", a historical book written in the Ibanag language.

 Etymology

 The town was named after the "malaniug" trees which grew in abundance during the early years.

 In Fr.
 Jose Bugarin's Ibanag dictionary "malaniug, a wild palm...Camalaniugan, place where there are many of these [also] a town in this province."

 History

 Camalaniugan was founded on June 15, 1596, a rather early date because of its proximity to Nueva Segovia (Lallo).
 San Jacinto de Polonia was selected as their patron saint.
-The early settlers were the Ybanags and Ilocanos, both peace-loving citizens.
+The early settlers were the Ibanags and Ilocanos, both peace-loving citizens.
 They built their houses along the banks of the Cagayan River.
 They brought with them their knowledge of farming and skills in making weapons.
 According to the story related by the elders, among these "happy" settlers was Guiab, a famous strongman and leader of Camalaniugan.
 He did not like the missionaries.
 Because of this, he was arrested and later hanged from a malaniug tree by order of Juan Pablo Carreon.
 For years the people suffered injustice.

 Between 1887 and 1888, Fray Marcelino Cascos, O.P., built a convent.
-It was in this convent where Col. Daniel Tirona billeted his men after arresting the missionaries when he occupied the town in 1898.
+It was in this convent where Col. Daniel Tirona billeted his men after arresting the missionaries when he occupied the town in 1898 after landing his vessel, the Compania de Filipinas.

-It is in this town where the oldest Christian bell in the Far East is located.
-It is also the birthplace of Don Vicente Nepomuceno, author of the history book "Historia Nac Cagayan" which is written in Ybanag.

 The town has a church dedicated to San Jacinto or Saint Hyacinth which houses the oldest church bell (Sancta Maria, 1595) in the far east.